Nu people

-The Nu people (怒族 (Nùzú); alternative names include Nusu, Nung, Zauzou and Along) are one of the 56 ethnic groups recognized by the People's Republic of China.
+The Nu people (怒族 (Nùzú, angry tribe); alternative names include Nusu, Nung, Zauzou and Along) are one of the 56 ethnic groups recognized by the People's Republic of China.
 Their population of 36,575 is divided into the Northern, Central and Southern groups.
 Their homeland is a country of high mountains and deep ravines crossed by the Dulong, Irrawaddy (N'Mai River and Mali River), and Nujiang rivers.
 The name "Nu" comes from the fact that they were living near the Nujiang river, and the name of their ethnic group derives from there.
 (Nujiang is also called Nu river or 怒江 (Nù Jiāng) or Salween River.)

 The Nu live mainly in Kachin State and Yunnan province.
 In China, 90% of them are found in Gongshan, Fugong and Lanping counties in Yunnan Province, along with Lisu, Drung, Tibetan, Nakhi, Bai and Han.
 There is also a sparse distribution of Nu in Weixi County in the Diqing Tibetan Autonomous Prefecture and Zayu County in Tibet Autonomous Region, particularly at the border between Yunnan and Tibet.

 The Nu speak various languages in the Tibeto-Burman family.
 They do not have a written language of their own, although the Chinese government has helped them to develop a script based on the Latin alphabet.